Safe Driver Resources

 Road safety involves not only safe driving techniques but also proper care of your vehicle and knowledge of how to handle extraordinary circumstances involving you and your automobile.

 This resource section is provided as a service by DefensiveDriving.com; it includes a number of driving and auto maintenance tips, illustrated by video clips from DefensiveDriving.com’s driver safety video, Wheels in Motion.
 These tips are explained by internationally recognized road safety experts, so you know you’re getting some of the best safe driving advice available when you read and watch them.
+For more tips and advice, you can take a defensive driving course.

 What To Do If Your Brakes Fail